ellieyijv/test1/README.md

-#Explaination
+#Explanation

-For the http request, my previous experience was organising the apis in one place, to check the conditions, I haven't done it in here(not sure how to deal with the JSON file), I comment the explainations of this axios request, those function code all work:
+For the HTTP request, my previous experience was organizing the APIs in one place, to check the conditions, I haven't done it in here(not sure how to deal with the JSON file), I comment on the explanations of this Axios request, those function code all work:

 //These are the explainations of challenges
 // axios.get('/user?ID=12345')